Transfer to LCCC / Transfer from LCCC

 For more Transfer Center information, visit the Transfer Center website.

 Transfer of credit from LCCC

 Credit earned at LCCC is transferable to the four-year institution of the student's choice so long as the student has met the requirements of the receiving institution.

-While the State of Ohio guarantees that equivalent courses transfer and will apply toward degree objectives in the same manner they would if the course had been taken at the receiving institution, it is still a good idea to contact the institution you want to transfer to early in order to identify any individual institution transfer policies or procedures.
-You will also want to continue to utilize transferology and the expertise of an adviser or counselor to ensure that you are proceeding efficiently towards your goals.
+While the State of Ohio guarantees that equivalent courses transfer and will apply toward degree objectives in the same manner they would if the course had been taken at the receiving institution, it is still a good idea to contact the institution you want to transfer to early to identify any individual institution transfer policies or procedures.
+You will also want to continue to utilize transferology and the expertise of an advisor or counselor to ensure that you are proceeding efficiently towards your goals.

 Students should review the State of Ohio Transfer Module (in the LCCC Catalog) with an academic advisor or counselor in order to maximize the benefit of this block transfer of credit mechanism.

 What you should do to prepare to transfer